VisActor/VTable/docs/assets/options/en/table/listTable.md

 Whether to display the table header.

-## pagerConf(IPagerConf)
+## pagination(IPagination)

 Pagination configuration.
-The specific type of IPagerConf is as follows:
+The specific type of IPagination is as follows:

 ### totalCount (number)
 Total number of data records.